What is the Plein Air Art Prize?

 What is an online entry?

-Once again for the the Plein Air Painting Prize 2017, all entries must be submitted electronically using the online entry form for the first round of judging.
+Once again for the the Plein Air Painting Prize 2018, all entries must be submitted electronically between 2 July to 6 August 2018 using the online entry form for the first round of judging.
 One photograph per entry that captures the entirety of the artwork and is of sufficient quality for judging purposes must be attached when completing the online form.
 The photograph must be submitted as a .jpeg image file and be between 2-6 MB in size.
 Artworks must not be delivered to the Parliament unless you are selected as a semi-finalist.
 For further information, please see How to Enter and the Terms and Conditions.